kyma-project/telemetry-manager/docs/contributor/performance-tests/traces/README.md

 ## Test Script

-All test scenarios will use single test script [run-load-test.sh](assets/run-load-test.sh), script provides two parameter `-m` for multi TracePipeline scenarios and `-b` for backpressure scenarios
+All test scenarios use a single test script [run-load-test.sh](assets/run-load-test.sh), which provides two parameters: `-m` for multi TracePipeline scenarios, and `-b` for backpressure scenarios
-1. To run test case Test average throughput end-to-end, execute
+1. To test the average throughput end-to-end, run:

 ```shell
 ./run-load-test.sh
 ```
-2. To run test case Test queuing and retry capabilities of TracePipeline with simulated backend outages, execute
+2. To test the queuing and retry capabilities of TracePipeline with simulated backend outages, run:

 ```shell
 ./run-load-test.sh -b
 ```

-3. To run test case Test average throughput with 3 TracePipelines simultaneously end-to-end, execute
+3. To test the average throughput with 3 TracePipelines simultaneously end-to-end, run:

 ```shell
 ./run-load-test.sh -m
 ```

-4. To run test case Test queuing and retry capabilities of 3 TracePipeline with simulated backend outages, execute
+4. To test the queuing and retry capabilities of 3 TracePipelines with simulated backend outages, run:

 ```shell
 ./run-load-test.sh -m -b